Pinminh/ml-arcene/README.md

 - **Class Weighting**: Assign higher weights to the minority class during model training.

 ## 3. Feature Selection
-The Arcene dataset’s high dimensionality necessitates feature selection to reduce overfitting, improve computational efficiency, and eliminate irrelevant probe features.
+The Swarm Behaviour’s high dimensionality necessitates feature selection to reduce overfitting, improve computational efficiency, and eliminate irrelevant probe features.
 The following methods are implemented:

 ### 3.1 Filter Methods
 - **Variance Threshold**: Remove features with low variance, as they are unlikely to be informative.